raytopianprojects/Short-and-Sweet-Public-License/README.md

 4. You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-If you fail to comply with any of this license’s conditions the permissions granted under this license are revoked immediately.
+If you fail to comply with any of If you fail to comply with any of the above conditions the permissions granted under this license are revoked immediately.